 Structural steel components add strength and rigidity to the systems in which they’re used – including blast cabinets.

 This next photo shows the Titan Blast Cabinet legs.
 Each leg is a 3″ structural steel tube and therefore, incredibly strong.
 The “TITAN” name was cut out of the steel tube with a Mazak 3D laser-cutting machine.

 The benefit to you?
-The legs and frame of our blast cabinets will not bend, twist, or break – even if side-swiped or backed into by a forklift – giving you years of uncompromised use.
+The legs and frame of our industrial blast cabinets will not bend, twist, or break – even if side-swiped or backed into by a forklift – giving you years of uncompromised use.

 Our commitment to providing innovative, high-performance blast equipment is why we say the Titan Blast Cabinet is the last one you’ll ever need to buy.

 Our blast cabinets are shipping now.
 To inquire, call, email, or complete our RFQ form. 👇👇👇